 Hens and chicks have old-time charm and unbeatable hardiness.
 These little succulents are known for their sweet rosette form and numerous offsets or “chicks.”
 Do hens and chicks plants bloom?
 The answer is yes, but it spells demise for the flowering rosette in a life cycle that is unique among plants.
 Hens and chicks flowers are the plant’s way of producing seed and a new generation of beguiling succulents.

 When Do Hens and Chicks Plants Bloom?

-A rambunctious clump of hens and chicks have special allure to children and adults alike.
-The small plants are adaptable and resilient, producing flower-like clusters of varying sized rosettes.
+A rambunctious clump of hens and chicks has a special allure to children and adults alike.
+The small plants are adaptable and resilient, producing flower-like clusters of varying-sized rosettes.
 Gardeners new to the plants may say, “My hens and chicks are flowering,” and wonder if this is a natural occurrence.
 Blooms on hens and chicks plants are not only natural but an additional wonder with this fun, diminutive Sempervivum.